MTDeep: Boosting the Security of Deep Neural Nets Against Adversarial Attacks with Moving Target Defense

 \subsection{Differential Immunity}

-For Neural Networks, the effectiveness of an attack is directly proportional to its misclassification (or fooling) rate, i.e, the probability of test samples it can make the network mis-classify.
-Formally, let $E:N\times U \rightarrow [0,100]$ denote this fooling rate function where, $e_{n,u}$ is the fooling rate when an attack $u (\in U)$ is used against a network $n (\in N)$.
+Clearly, when an attack $u \in U$ is able to cripple all the networks $n \in N$, using MTDeep will provide no gains in robustness.
+In this section, we try to quantify the gains MTDeep can provide.
+Let $E:N\times U \rightarrow [0,100]$ denote this fooling rate function where $E(n,u)$ is the fooling rate when an attack $u$ is used against a network $n$.
+Differential immunity of an ensemble $U$ against a set of known attacks $E$ against it $\delta$ can measured with just the fooling rate values as follows,

-For an attack ($u \in U$), we would like it to be effective for only one particular configuration and ineffective for all the others.
-Whenever this property holds for all attacks against an MTD system, there is something to be gained by switching between multiple configurations (and thus using MTD).
-The property called \textit{differential immunity} aims to capture this.
-We now define differential immunity $\delta$ formally as,

-where $\min_n e_{n,u}$ and $\max_n e_{n,u}$ denote the minimum and maximum impact that an attacker can cause when using the attack $u$ against the MTD system.
-Notice that if the maximum and minimum impact differ by a wide margin, then the differential immunity of the MTD system should be higher.
+If the maximum and minimum fooling rates of $u$ on a $N$ differ by a wide margin, then the differential immunity of MTDeep is higher.
 This is represented in the numerator.
-The denominator ensures that an attack which has high impact reduces the differential immunity of a system compared to a low impact attack even when their maximum and minimum values differ by the same margin.
+The denominator ensures that an attack which has high impact (or fooling rate) reduces the differential immunity of a system compared to a low impact attack even when the numerator is the same.